JanaeMatt/Diabetes-EDA/README.md

 Key Insight: Hypertension disparities are driven by a convergence of structural exposures — not individual behavior alone.
 This has direct implications for intervention design.
 Geographic Context

-# Southern Counties Exhibit the Strongest Convergence of Risk Factors
-After adjusting for insurance status and behavioral confounders:
-- The South consistently shows the highest hypertension prevalence, the lowest preventive care access scores, and the highest uninsured rates in the dataset.

-- The Midwest shows a similar but less extreme pattern.

-- The West and Northeast show relatively lower risk convergence.

 ## Regional healthcare context: